thesoul214/typescript-cheatsheet/README.md

 ## Omitting specific properties when extending an interface

-Let's say we are creating a React component that is based on a common HTML `<input>` element.
+Let"s say we are creating a React component that is based on a common HTML `<input>` element.
 We want our component to receive all of the HTML attributes as props that a regular `<input>` element may receive, but we want to overwrite some to improve or enhance functionalities!
-So, for this example let's say that we want to overwrite the `onChange` attribute.
+So, for this example let"s say that we want to overwrite the `onChange` attribute.

 To overwrite the `onChange` attribute, we must omit it from the extended base interface, then declare it on the props interface.
 Our new `onChange` callback will return a variable of type `value` defined below, instead of an event.
-Here's an example:
+Here"s an example:

 ```ts
 type Omit<T, K extends keyof T> = Pick<T, Exclude<keyof T, K>>;